VictorioMaculan/Blackjack-DiscordBot/README.md

 ## 📖 Blackjack rules
 There is a little tuturial below, if you want some more informations, you can check the [Blackjack Wikipedia Article](https://en.wikipedia.org/wiki/Blackjack).

 Blackjack is a card game where your goal is to beat the dealer (You play alone against him).
 A blackjack match starts with the dealer giving each player in the table 2 cards.
 He also gets two cards, but he only shows one of them, the other one is put upside down.
 Then he asks each of the players in the table if they want to **Stand**, **Hit**, **Double Down** or, sometimes, **Split**, some players may loose at this point.
-After all the players made their decision, the Dealer reveal his upside-down card, and if he wants, he can draw some cards.
+After all the players made their decision, the Dealer reveal his upside-down card, and if he wants, he can draw some cards, after he ends his turn, the match ends.

 ### 🎭 Winning and loosing
 So, when you win and when you loose?
 There are three ways of winning in blackjack: